 TUTORING.
-One-on-one tutoring is available through the GSBS.
-Students should contact their mentors and the GSBS Assistant Dean when tutors are needed.
+Group tutoring is available through the GSBS.
+Once tutoring dates have been scheduled, the GSBS will notify students.
 Some group tutoring is also available and conducted by course directors or organized through the graduate student association (GSA).

 OTHER REQUIREMENTS.
-All GSBS students are required to take the ethics course (GSBS 5101, Responsible Conduct of Research).
-Most programs/concentrations also have a statistics course requirement; GSBS offers the GSBS 5310 Introduction to Statistical Methods course, though other courses may meet the requirement.
+All GSBS students are required to take the ethics course (GSBS 5101, Responsible Conduct of Research) and Core IV & V. Most programs/concentrations also have a statistics course requirement; GSBS offers the GSBS 5310 Introduction to Statistical Methods course, though other courses may meet the requirement.